White Men Can't Jump: In popular culture

 The category "Foods that start with the letter 'Q was an actual category on an October 1997 episode of Jeopardy!

 In 2009, Nike teamed up with the filmmakers of White Men Can't Jump to assemble the package of shoes inspired by the characters Billy Hoyle and Sidney Deane.

 During the 2020 NBA All-Star Game, Pat Connaughton competed in the Slam Dunk Contest wearing a White Men Can't Jump shirt.

 Video game

 A video game based on the film for the Atari Jaguar console was released in 1995.
+It received mixed reviews, with critics praising its multiplayer mode but singling out its graphics for criticism.

 Remake

-In January 2017, Kenya Barris was developing a White Men Can't Jump remake with NBA star Blake Griffin and NFL player Ryan Kalil producing.
-In March 2022, rapper Jack Harlow was cast in the film.
+A remake of the film was released in 2023, starring Sinqua Walls and rapper Jack Harlow in his acting debut.
+Its producers included NBA star Blake Griffin and NFL player Ryan Kalil.
+It got a mixed reception, with reviewers questioning why it needed to be made.